Caius Science Network:

 Connecting research interests across the college

-From Michaelmas 2019, Alan Fersht and I will be encouraging Caius students to attend these meetings, with the aim both to expose them to the forefront research carried out here and to encourage them to take part in the discussions and possibly collaborate with the wide range of experienced researchers we have in the college.
+Caius students are encouraged to attend these meetings not only to be exposed to the forefront research carried out in the college, but also to take part in the discussions and possibly collaborate with the wide range of experienced researchers we have.

-The main activity of the CSN is a termly meeting, planned to take place at the end of every term, in which interested members of the college will make short presentations of a research problem on which they seek discussions, insight and / or collaboration.
-A research problem can be anything from a solution to a stubborn equation to a search for complementary skills for a joint project or a proposal collaboration.
+The main activity of the CSN is termly meetings, usually taking place toward the end of every term, in which college researchers make short presentations of particular research problems.
+The definition of 'research problem' is broad, anything from a solution to a stubborn equation to a search for complementary skills for a joint project or a proposal collaboration.

 The talks